raimondilab/CellHit/scripts/README.md

 python refine_descriptions.py
 ```

-- **2.4 pathway_selector.py**: This scripts uses a constrained LLM to select, starting from the generated textual description, which are the Reactome pathways most likely to be involved in determining the efficacy of a drug.
+- **2.4 pathway_selector.py**: This script uses a constrained LLM to select, starting from the generated textual description, which are the Reactome pathways most likely to be involved in determining the efficacy of a drug.
 The scripts allows for varying different parameters such as the number `pathway_number` to select, the number of self-consistency checks `self_k` to perform , the dataset on which the selection should be performed and whether computations should be done for a single drug or for automatically for multiple drugs (possibly coordinating different asynchronous processes).
 Here's how to use the script:

 ```bash
 #Basic usage - running the procedure on a single drug on prism